 Today I made my copy cat version with a curried chicken salad studded with apples, raisins, coconut, and macadamia nuts, which really ups the ‘island’ factor.

-- Cut the fruit into bite sized pieces, when possible.
+- I like to cut the fruit into similar bite sized pieces.

 Ingredients